 The hot water softens the burnt food.
 Hence, they can be easily removed.
 Next, scrape the burnt food by using a nylon spatula or wooden spoon.

 - Make use of your dishwasher tablet to scrub the pan

 Dishwasher tablets are more effective at removing burnt food than dishwashing liquid.
 For this method, cover the bottom of your pan with how water or heat the pan unto the stove with minimal fire.

-After doing so, remove the pan from the stove then start scrubbing the affected area with a dishwasher tablet.
+After removing the pan from the stove, then scrubbing the affected area with a dishwasher tablet.

 - Clean the pan with stainless steel scrubber

 Most of us have a stainless steel scrubber in their home, and it doesn’t exist there for no reason.
 It is a cost-effective remedy, and it always does the trick.

 To remove burnt food from the pan, pour some water on the pan, then leave it for 10-20 minutes.
 After this, wet the steel scrubber with water, add some dishwashing liquid or powder, then scrub the pan.
 Keep doing so until the burnt food is completely removed.